TimeWz667/dpdt/README.md

 #### In simulation models,
-In transition matrix, the death rates with negative signs locate at:
+In a matrix form, the death rates with negative signs locate at:
 ```r
 # n_agp: number of age group
 D <- diag(- rate_death)